From the dunk of Liz Cambage to the glory of the NBA ... and the rise and rise of the NBL - Mash Viral

 BLUE BOLTS

 The NBL revival under the ownership of Larry Kestelman was the ultimate shock, as for much of the past 20 years the league had fallen badly compared to other competitions.
-When Kestelman bought the league in 2015 and said it was going to make it the biggest in the country, people laughed – but Kestelman, commissioner Jeremy Loeliger and their team transformed everything, the way the game is a game of how it is marketed and, most importantly, how they sign and retain talent.
+When Kestelman bought the league in 2015 and said it was going to make it the biggest in the country, people laughed – but Kestelman, commissioner Jeremy Loeliger and their team transformed everything, the way the game is played in the way it is marketed and, most importantly, how they sign and retain talent.

 Liz Cambage is an imposing figure of Opals.Credit:FIBA.basketball